-I'm a PhD candidate in the Department of Anthropology at the University of Oregon.
+I'm a postdoctoral scholar in the Bakar Computational Health Sciences Institute and Department of Epidemiology and Biostatistics at University of California San Francisco.
 I completed my undergraduate education at Miami University and received my Bachelor's degree in anthropology, botany, environmental science, and zoology.
+My graduate work was conducted at the University of Oregon, where I received my Master of Science and PhD in anthropology.
 I am broadly trained as a biologist and anthropologist and enjoy working at the intersection of these two disciplines.

 My current research focuses on understanding evolutionary processes, particularly adaptation and introgression, in humans and non-human primates.
 I also study variation in the behavior and ecology of non-human primates.
 Finally, I'm interested in the care, health, and management of zoo-housed primates and other taxa.